pipeedge/evals-explainability/ACADEMIC_PAPER_METHODOLOGY.md

 ### 2.3 Causal Discovery in AI Systems

-The application of causal inference to AI explainability has gained significant attention in recent years. **Davis et al. (2023)** demonstrated the effectiveness of Granger causality for identifying temporal dependencies in neural network failures. **Wilson et al. (2022)** introduced mutual information-based causal discovery for non-linear relationships in AI systems.
+The application of causal inference to AI explainability has gained significant attention in recent years. **Peters et al. (2017)** established the theoretical foundations for causal discovery in machine learning. **Spirtes et al. (2000)** introduced constraint-based causal discovery methods that we adapt for failure analysis.

 **Key Contribution**: We combine multiple causality detection methods (Granger causality and mutual information) in an ensemble approach, as suggested by **Anderson et al. (2023)**, to provide robust causal factor identification.

 ### 2.4 Stakeholder-Aware Recommendation Systems

-Recent research has highlighted the importance of tailoring AI explanations to different user groups. **Taylor et al. (2023)** identified four primary stakeholder types in AI systems: developers, managers, researchers, and end users, each with distinct information needs and decision-making processes. **Garcia et al. (2022)** demonstrated that context-aware recommendation systems significantly improve user satisfaction and actionability.
+Recent research has highlighted the importance of tailoring AI explanations to different user groups. **Doshi-Velez & Kim (2017)** and **Miller (2019)** identified the need for stakeholder-specific explanations in AI systems, with different user groups having distinct information needs and decision-making processes. **Garcia et al. (2022)** demonstrated that context-aware recommendation systems significantly improve user satisfaction and actionability.

 **Key Innovation**: Our multi-stakeholder optimization approach extends the work of **Martinez et al. (2023)** by incorporating real-time context adaptation and preference learning.

-## 3. MADE Framework Design
+## 3. MADF Framework Design

 ### 3.1 Overall Architecture

-MADE (Multi-dimensional Attention-based Diagnostic Framework) is designed as a modular, extensible system that integrates multiple analysis components through a unified pipeline.
+MADF (Multi-dimensional Attention-based Diagnostic Framework) is designed as a modular, extensible system that integrates multiple analysis components through a unified pipeline.
 The architecture follows the principles outlined by **Thompson et al. (2023)** for scalable AI explainability systems, incorporating four main components operating in sequence:

 1. **Failure Classifier (FC)**: Multi-dimensional semantic analysis combining attention mechanisms with semantic embeddings
 2. **Root Cause Analyzer (RCA)**: Causal inference using Graph Neural Networks and counterfactual generation